Towards a modular construction of OG10: Introduction

 where $\eta \in HH^2(M)$.
 A priori it depends on the choice of $\eta$, but, at least on the image of the birational map, it is unique up to a constant.
-This is because, as shown in Corollary \ref{cor:obstructionImage}, every sheaf in the image of the birational map above has obstruction map of rank one.

-We conjecture (see Conjecture \ref{con:OG10}) that $\fM$ is itself a \HK manifold of type OG10, in particular that it is smooth.
+We conjecture that $\fM$ is itself a \HK manifold of type OG10, in particular that it is smooth.

 A possible way to address this is to analyze the singularities of the sheaves in $\fM$: are they all locally free?
 Are they all reflexive?
 We believe that a positive answer to these questions could lead to an understanding of the singularities of $\fM$.